Wireless Channel Modeling Based on Extreme Value Theory for Ultra-Reliable Communications: Performance Evaluation

 \subsubsection{ARIMA-GARCH approach}

 ARIMA-GARCH filtering is used to predict the channel by its mean and variance conditioned on the past observations, and remove the dependency among the samples.
 Upon applying EVT on the i.i.d. residuals of ARIMA-GARCH, the best threshold is determined by using the mean residual life plot and the parameters stability methods.
 The probability plots are then shown to validate the GPD model fitted to the channel tail distribution.

-Fig.~\ref{fig:acf} shows the auto-correlation functions of the wireless channel samples and squared-samples before and after filtering by ARIMA-GARCH.
-Due to the stationarity of the process, the $d$ parameter of ARIMA-GARCH is $0$.
-The best performance of ARIMA-GARCH at which the correlations of the residuals are almost $0$ for any time lag greater than $0$ is achieved when $p$ and $q$ are $2$ \cite{arima_01}-\cite{arima_02}.
-As expected, the autocorrelations of the residuals and squared residuals after the filtering are effectively zero at all lags, i.e., within the commonly used $95\%$ confidence bounds for the normal distribution $N(0,1/L)$, where $L$ is the sample size, except lag $0$.
-This implies that the filtered residuals are i.i.d. and suitable as an input for the channel tail estimation by using EVT.
+Please note that due to the stationarity of the process, the $d$ parameter of ARIMA-GARCH is $0$, and the best performance of ARIMA-GARCH at which the correlations of the residuals are almost $0$ for any time lag greater than $0$ is achieved when $p$ and $q$ are $2$ \cite{arima_01}-\cite{arima_02}.

 Fig.~\ref{fig:meanresplot} shows the mean excess of the filtered residuals at different thresholds for ARIMA-GARCH filtering based on the mean residual life method.
 Mean excesses quantify the expected values of the residuals exceeding a given threshold, where the threshold varies from $-3.85$ dBm to $-0.47$ dBm.
 The lower and upper boundaries of the threshold are chosen such that, $0.3\%$ and $30\%$ of the extremely low-value residuals are in the tail, respectively.
-Since the mean excess increases linearly as threshold increases for all threshold values, it is not possible to accurately distinguish the optimum threshold value based on Corollary~\ref{cor:meanexcces}, requiring the use of the parameter stability method.
+Since the mean excess increases linearly as threshold increases for all threshold values, i.e., $R^2>0.95$ for all thresholds, it is not possible to accurately distinguish the optimum threshold value based on Corollary~\ref{cor:meanexcces}, requiring the use of the parameter stability method.

 Fig.~\ref{fig:stabilityplot} shows the shape and modified scale parameters of the fitted GPD model at different thresholds on the i.i.d. input sequence obtained by ARIMA-GARCH filtering for the parameter stability method.
 As opposed to Fig.~\ref{fig:meanresplot}, Fig.~\ref{fig:stabilityplot} can be used to determine the optimum value below which both shape and modified scale parameters change linearly with respect to the threshold.
 The optimum threshold, $u_{0}=-1.6$ dBm, is in fact, the maximum threshold value for which the corresponding regression models fitted to the estimated parameters at $u<u_{0}$ results in $R^2$ value greater than $0.95$.
 The black lines illustrate the linear regressions fitted to the parameters at the optimum threshold and the thresholds below that. $\sigma^{*}$ and $\xi$ corresponding to the optimum threshold $-1.6$ dBm are $0.746$ and $0.046$, respectively.